elastic/DaC-Reference/docs/internals_of_the_detection_rules_repo.md

-  build-limited-rules     Import rules from json, toml, or Kibana... build-threat-map-entry  Build a threat map entry. create-rule             Create a detection rule. dev                     Commands related to the Elastic Stack rules... es                      Commands for integrating with Elasticsearch. export-rules            Export rule(s) into an importable ndjson file. generate-rules-index    Generate enriched indexes of rules, based on a... import-rules            Import rules from json, toml, yaml, or Kibana... kibana                  Commands for integrating with Kibana. mass-update             Update multiple rules based on eql results. normalize-data          Normalize Elasticsearch data timestamps and sort.
+  build-limited-rules     Import rules from json, toml, or Kibana... build-threat-map-entry  Build a threat map entry. create-rule             Create a detection rule. custom-rules            Commands for supporting custom rules. dev                     Commands related to the Elastic Stack rules... es                      Commands for integrating with Elasticsearch. export-rules-from-repo  Export rule(s) into an importable ndjson file. generate-rules-index    Generate enriched indexes of rules, based on a... import-rules-to-repo    Import rules from json, toml, yaml, or Kibana... kibana                  Commands for integrating with Kibana. mass-update             Update multiple rules based on eql results. normalize-data          Normalize Elasticsearch data timestamps and sort.